Local Area Attractions Near Muskegon KOA Holiday

 Michigan's Adventure Amusement Park

 If you are looking for things to do in Muskegon, Michigan, the state's largest amusement park is ready to welcome your family.
-The park is located in the heart of Muskegon County and includes over 60 rides, with roller coasters, water slides and fun for the entire family.
+The park includes over 60 rides, with roller coasters, water slides and fun for the entire family.
 In the amusement park, climb to 125 feet on Shivering Timbers, the longest and fastest Michigan roller coaster.
 For something a bit tamer, ride the Frog Hopper or the carousel.
 If you want to cool down, visit Michigan Adventure's water park, WildWater Adventure.
 Enter the Funnel of Fear on a tube or coast around the lazy river and soak up the sun.
 Bring your little kiddos to Half-Pint Paradise to enjoy seven kid-sized slides and a splash pad full of fun sea creatures.

 Muskegon, MI 49445